San Marcos Academy

 The Reverend Judd B. Holt Founder’s Scholarship honoring Rev. Holt, a founder of San Marcos Academy – The endowed scholarship is given by Reverend Holt’s granddaughter Carol Holt Garrison, Academy First Lady (2008-2015) and Member of the Board of Trustees, her husband Dr. John H. Garrison, former Academy President, their son Ryan Holt Garrison, and daughter Mindy Garrison Phillips.

 Hunt Scholarship – Given in legacy of Mrs. Estelle Hunt

 Jamail Endowed Scholarship – An endowed scholarship given by Lee and Joe Jamail.
 Lee Jamail is a graduate of San Marcos Baptist Academy, Class of 1944.

 Bob Jennings Memorial Scholarship – Given by his wife, Karen Jennings, family, friends, and alumni in memory of Robert Bryan “Bob” Jennings – Coach, Teacher and Mentor at SMA from 1976-1993.

-Bess Jones Endowed Scholarship – Given in memory of Mrs. Bess Jones, by her daughter and son-in-law, Dr. and Mrs. Britt Bell and other family and friends.
+Bess Jones Endowed Scholarship – Given in memory of Mrs. Bess Jones, by her daughter, son-in-law, Dr. and Mrs. Britt Bell, and grandson Stephen Rutledge Bell, 1988-89 Academy Graduate, and other family and friends.
 Mrs. (Jerry) Bell is a 1937 Academy graduate and Dr. Britt Bell is a 1939 graduate.